ssonkiya/ssonkiya.github.io/_posts/2018-2-05-The-Importance-of-Sponsorship.md

 Care about diversity.
 This one is about how men can be an ally to women and non-binary people.
 Worth reading whole thing: https://codeascraft.com/2016/10/19/being-an-effective-ally-to-women-and-non-binary-people/.
 Important post below:

 Screenshot.

+What if I'm a man and I'm worried with #metoo?
+Read this: https://www.linkedin.com/pulse/men-afraid-mentor-women-heres-what-we-can-do-adam-grant/.
+Some key points - hold yourself accountable for parity, if you won't go to dinner alone with a woman, don't do it with a man.
+And ask a woman what she's comfortable with.
+But there is plenty of sponsorship you can do in public situations.